IN many ways facing lowly Dagenham & Redbridge away was a bigger test of Saints’ title winning credentials than home matches against Huddersfield and

-He slid it into Do Prado down the right channel and the Brazilian brilliantly cut inside in the area, leaving a defender on the floor, and then produced a superb low finish across Roberts and into the far corner.
+He slid it into Do Prado down the right channel and the Brazilian brilliantly cut inside in the area, leaving a defender on the floor, and then produced a superb low finish across Roberts and into

 Will Antwi had a chance to reduce the arrears with a half volley from 12 yards out but he blazed over.

 But Scott flicked home a header from a right-wing cross with six minutes remaining to set up an exciting finish.

 It got pretty tense when Gavin Tomlin’s 25-yard free kick hit the underside of the bar but was ruled not to have crossed the line by the officials.